sadeq220/kafkaProducerAndConsumer/stream/README.md

 ## Tasks are assigned to StreamThread(s) for execution.
 #![streamThread-overview](kafka-streams-StreamThread.png)

+- As records make their way through the topology, each node is visited in a depth-first manner, meaning there’s never concurrent access to state stores from any given processor.

+- All processors in a topology receive a reference to the `ProcessorContext` via the init() method, which is executed by the `StreamTask` when initializing the topology.

 - By using Kafka topics to persist reshuffled streams instead of relying on interprocess communication directly, Kafka Streams effectively separates a single processor topology into smaller sub-topologies, connected by those repartition topics (each repartition topic is both a sink topic of the upstream sub-topology and a source topic of the downstream sub-topology).